French Way on foot in group from León to Santiago: 5 + 1 stages

 Distance : 31,4 km Difficulty : 2/5

-Breakfast and start of the stage.
+Breakfast, transfer back to the Camino and start of the stage.
 Today’s journey follows the script of the previous day with the endless plains of the wilderness for company.

 When you reach Órbigo Hospital, the Camino gives us two alternatives.
 Instead of taking the path to the left, you can turn right along a marked path that runs across the fields.
 This is the pilgrim option which runs through two small villages and moves away from the heavy traffic.